 There are two course requirements.
 First, you will have to complete one fairly involved research project.
 This project will entail the estimation of (parts of) theoretical models using cross-section micro data and/or the numerical computation and simulation of a sequence of models (or variants thereof) described in class.
-I will guide you through this project with fairly precise instructions of what to do for most of the project.
-At the end of the project I will ask more open ended questions that might lead to the start of a 3rd year paper.

-You will work on this project during the course; a written summary of the results from the projects is due on May 1, 2019 at NOON in my mailbox.
-This project will account for 2/3 of the grade for the course.
+I will guide you through this project with reasonably precise instructions of what to do for most of the project.
+At the end of the project I will ask more open ended questions that might hopefully lead to the start of a 3rd year paper.
+You will work on this project during the course; a written summary of the results from the project is due on TBD in my mailbox (physical or electronic).
+The project will account for 1/2 of the grade for the course.

-The remaining 1/3 of the grade will be determined by a 15-30min presentation of a paper in conjunction with a 2 page referee report of the presented paper.
+The remaining 1/3 of the grade will be determined by a 20min presentation of a paper in conjunction with a 2 page referee report of the presented paper.
 The selected paper has to satisfy two criteria: a) it has to fit the general theme of the course, and b) it either was published in the last 5 years or is still a working paper.
-At the end of the course I want you to be at the research frontier.
 The report is due at the time of the presentation of the paper.